Dave-team/Knowledge-base/Principles.md

 - A calm mind

 ## Important elements of life
 There are 7 things that matter most in my life: family, love, friends, health, career, experiences, personal goals & hobbies.
-It is important these are all in balance.
+It is important these are all in balance and that you have a vision for them.
+With this vision, it's easy to figure out what you should be spending your time on.
+By thinking about what really matters, you can stop chasing that which doesn’t really matter and start living a much fuller life

 And any big decision within these areas is very influential to my life so spend a lot of time thinking about them (where you love, who you're with and what you do).
 If you can't decide, the answer is no. If you need a spreadsheet to list pros and cons, forget about it - don't do it.
+The hardest thing is not doing what you want—it’s knowing what you want.

+You want to be able to seperate from your mind and look at yourself objectively.
+Most people are trapped in their own heads.
+The end goal is to live a simple life.
+The default state should be: this is great – let’s make the most of the situation at hand

+Have a personal philosophy and then live by it.
+It becomes the criterion by which you measure everything else in your life.
+- Who you want to be (character and values)
+- What you want to achieve and contribute

 ### Family
 - Always be there for the family and be responsible